Fall 2021 Operations Plan

 - Everyone: take the ResponsiBLUE Screening Check using the website or the app before entering a U-M building or property.
 Before entering a NERS space, take a screenshot of your results and save it for random spot-checking.

 - Visitors and vendors: use the guest version of ResponsiBLUE app whenever you come to campus and show it to the host when asked.
-The app will ask if you are fully vaccinated.
-If you answer yes, you are not required to wear a mask (unless in a classroom or on public transportation).
-If you answer no or choose not to answer, you will need to wear a mask.

 - The screening check results are valid for 18 hours.
 Unless you are on campus for longer than 18 hours, you only need to complete the screening check once each day that you report to campus.